whoward/docs/markdown/reference/test-configuration.md

 The current version being used as default is: **`2.30.0`**.<br/>
-The list of supported versions you can choose from:<br/>
+Supported versions you can choose from include:<br/>
 `2.26.0` `2.27.0` `2.28.0` `2.29.0` `2.30.0` `2.31.0` `2.32.0` `2.33.0` `2.34.0` `2.35.0` `2.36.0` `2.37.0` `2.38.0` `2.39.0` `2.40.0` `2.41.0`

+You can also specify the URL of a Selenium jar file (including Sauce Storage URLs) to use any custom version of Selenium.

-### Selenium RC's Single Window Mode
+### Selenium RC Single Window Mode

-By default, to get the most out of videos and screenshots, our tests run in [ multi-window mode][12].
-You can change that by setting the _single-window_ setting to true:
+By default, to get the most out of videos and screenshots, Sauce Labs runs Selenium RC tests in multi-window mode.
+You can switch to single window mode with this setting.

-Notice: this setting only affects Selenium 1 tests.
+Notice: this setting only affects Selenium RC tests.

-`Key:`
-single-window

-`Value Type:`
+Key: `single-window`

-bool
+Value type: bool

 Example: